Submitted by: Laurie from Ithaca, NY

 Preheat your oven to a broil.
 While the chiles are soaking cut the tomatoes into thick slices.
 Brush with oil and place under the broiler for a few minutes.

-In the oil saute the onion and garlic.
+Sauté the onion and garlic in oil.
 Transfer to a blender.
-The saute the almonds and peanuts for 3-5 minutes.
+The sauté the almonds, peanuts, and raisins for 3-5 minutes.
+You may wish to add the raisins after a few minutes as the sugar can burn.
 Transfer to the blender.
 Puree until smooth.
 Transfer to a large pot.

 When the chiles are done soaking transfer to the blender.
 Add the tomatoes.
 Puree until smooth.
 If you don't like the sharp texture of the dried chile skins, put the tomato-chile puree through a food mill, or work the puree through a sieve with a rubber spatula.
 Transfer the mixture to your large pot and combine with the nut-raisin puree.
 Add the cinnamon and cloves.